The 5 Types of Wealth by Sahil Bloom

 - Pyrrhic victory — success at such a steep cost that it feels like defeat

-- New scoreboard (5 types of wealth) — happiness embedded in the journey
+- New Scoreboard: 5 types of wealth → happiness embedded in the journey

-- Life is about direction, not speed
+- Focus on direction, not speed

-- Use goals and anti-goals as compass
+- Move intentionally using goals and anti-goals as compass

 - Use a dimmer, not an on-off switch